 The Company has entered into fixed swap contracts and costless collar contracts.
 These instruments are intended to reduce the Company's exposure to short-term fluctuations in the price of natural gas and oil.
-Collar contracts set a fixed floor price and a fixed ceiling price and provide payments to the Company if the index price falls below the floor or require payments by the Company if the index price is shown the fixed price or require payments by the Company if the index price is above the fixed price.
+Collar contracts set a fixed floor price and a fixed ceiling price and provide payments to the Company if the index price falls below the floor or require payments by the Company if the index price is below the fixed price or require payments by the Company if the index price is above the fixed price or require payments by the Company if the index price is above the fixed price.
 These contracts cover only a portion of the Company's natural gas and oil production, provide only partial price protection against declines in natural gas and oil prices and may limit the benefit of future increases in prices.